rajeshkumarkarra/rajeshkumarkarra.github.io/courses/ielts.md

 Please don't memorize answers.
 Be natural.
 And, remember that IELTS is a test of your language not your knowledge.
 So, if you are asked about something that you have never heard of or know nothing about, don't be scared.
 Refer to this YT Channel: [E2 Learning for Speaking](https://www.youtube.com/channel/UCglDIsg_Z9mE2oT9hsrbzFA), they have this PPF method that would help a lot in Part 2 Speaking.
 Don't forget to watch that video.
-It's very important.</p>
+It's very important.

 #### Course Information